EugeneCChu/DDIoTA/docs/progress.md

 ### 2019/10/26

-**First Phase - 100%**
+**First Phase - 80%**
 1. Front-end program can extract sentence from speech with high accuracy
-2. Back-end analysis can extract `DEVICE NOUN` from text
 3. Currently no parameters or specific actions can be determined

 ```markdown